pawnhearts/django_vue_generator/README.rst

 TODO:

 - generate forms for your filters.
-- list component with pagination etc
+- pagination for list component etc
 - work with other generic views, not just viewsets
 - error descriptions
 - css